 Northeast Spain + Southwest France

 Fly out of: Paris, Bordeaux, or Bilbao

 I could spend years in this area.
-While there isn’t one key attraction that I love here, the beauty and easy accessibility to nature and great food is what draws me back again and again.
+While there isn’t one key attraction that I love here, the beauty, easy accessibility to nature, and great food are what draw me back again and again.

 South France + North Spain Itinerary

 Walking Parc Guido was the highlight for me.
 If we hadn’t already seen a bunch of cathedrals elsewhere in Europe then I think we would’ve loved exploring more of Barcelona.
 We ran the boardwalk along the beach and it was gorgeous.
 It felt a lot like my home in San Diego, California.